 One of the fascinating things about Barbados is that we are a multi-cultural society, and these cultures are represented in themed restaurants and the delicious cuisine they offer to satisfy your most urgent cravings for Caribbean, Chinese, Indian, Italian, Mexican, Thai, and Polynesian fare.

-With the introduction of the Barbados Food & Wine and Rum Festival held in November, Barbados is fast becoming known for its appeal to the most seasoned foodies, who continue to flock here to feast on fine food and beverages in exquisite, internationally acclaimed restaurants.
+With the introduction of the Barbados Food and Rum Festival now held in October, Barbados is fast becoming known for its appeal to the most seasoned foodies, who continue to flock here to feast on fine food and beverages in exquisite, internationally acclaimed restaurants.
 But don’t take our word for any of this.
 Come, taste for yourself!

 Here is a listing of just a few great Zagat-rated hot spots you might want to try for a superb dining experience.